-Porcelain veneers are a popular cosmetic dental solution that could help you achieve a brighter and more symmetrical smile.
+Porcelain veneers are a popular cosmetic dental solution that can help you achieve a brighter and more symmetrical smile.
 Crafted from durable ceramic material, these ultra-thin shells are bonded to the front surfaces of teeth.
-They could correct imperfections like discoloration, chips, or gaps.
-While porcelain veneers are designed to be long-lasting, typically between 10 to 15 years with proper care, how well they age largely depends on the habits and routines of the wearer.
-To ensure your investment continues to shine, it’s essential to follow practices that support their longevity.
+Getting veneers correct imperfections like discoloration, chips, or gaps.
+But you also have to know how to care for porcelain veneers after treatment in our Franklin, MI, dental office.

 Even though veneers themselves are not prone to decay, the teeth underneath and the surrounding gum tissue still are.
-Proper oral hygiene is crucial to prevent cavities, gum disease, and plaque buildup, all of which can jeopardize the bond between the veneer and your natural tooth.
-Brushing at least twice a day with a soft-bristled toothbrush and fluoride toothpaste, flossing daily, and rinsing with an antiseptic mouthwash can significantly extend the life of your veneers.
-Visiting your dentist for regular cleanings and check-ups will also help detect any potential issues early on.
+Proper oral hygiene is important because it prevents cavities, gum disease, and plaque buildup.
+All these problems can jeopardize the bond between the veneer and your natural tooth.

 Avoid Using Teeth as Tools